raylutz/daffodil/README.md

 In many cases, one of the columns can be used as a unique key for locating records.
 If such a column exists, it can be adopted as the primary index of the table by specifying that column name as the `keyfield`.
-When this is done, then a kd (key dictionary) is built and maintained from data in that column.
+When this is done, then a kd (key dictionary) is built and maintained from that column.
 This is similar behavior to the Polars package and differs from Pandas, which has an index that sticks with each row.
 The row indexes do not stick in Pydf, and are always with respect to the frame.

 If keyfield is set, then that column must be a hashable type and must have unique values.
-Searches of row entries based on the keyfield will use dictionary lookups, which are highly optimized for speed by Python.
+Searches of row entries based on the keyfield use dictionary lookups, which are highly optimized for speed by Python.

 Creating a key index does not remove that field from the data array, but creates an additional key dictionary, kd.